nuodb/nuodb-helm-charts/docs/HowtoTDE.md

 The secret name can be different from the example above.
 In this case _v2_ illustrates that Vault KV store version 2 is used and _v2.nuodb.com/TDE_ path can group several Vault secrets for several NuoDB databases.

-Vault policy should be created and attached to Vault Kubernetes role to allow `read` capability for the secret created above by NuoDB service account.
+The Vault policy should be created and attached to the Vault Kubernetes role to allow `read` capability for the secret created above by NuoDB service account.
 In the examples further in this section, `nuodb` Vault Kubernetes role is used.

 The `tde.json` configuration file can be injected using the following Helm values file snippet: